-We first consider the competition between repulsions due to chemical incompatibility and attractions due to sticker binding by plotting the phase diagram as a function of the Flory-Huggins interaction parameter $\chi{AB}$ and the association strength $\lambda$ for a specific isopleth (line of constant composition).
-Figure 3 shows the gelation and phase coexistence conditions of heterotypic associating A and B chains at concentrations corresponding to a binary melt with an overall composition $\phi_A = \phi_B = 0.5$ .
-In our mean-field analysis, these phase boundaries will be referred to as lines of critical points (where the spinodal and binodal curves coincide), but due to fluctuations, they are actually weakly first-order transition lines.
+We first consider the competition between repulsions due to chemical incompatibility and attractions due to sticker binding by plotting the phase diagram as a function of the Flory-Huggins interaction parameter χ{AB} and the association strength λ for a specific isopleth (line of constant composition).
+Figure 3 shows the gelation and phase coexistence conditions of heterotypic associating A and B chains at concentrations corresponding to a binary melt with an overall composition $\phi_A = \phi_B = 0.5$.
+In our analysis, these phase boundaries will be referred to as lines of critical points (where the spinodal and binodal curves coincide).

-Figure 3: Gelation (dashed green line) and phase coexistence conditions (blue lines) for associating polymers of type A - B with $f_A = f_B = 20$ stickers, $s_A = s_B = 50$ spacers, $N_A = N_B = 1000$ degrees of polymerization, and $\phi_A = \phi_B = 0.5$ .
-The solid blue line indicates spinodal decomposition at $k^ = 0$ (macrophase separation) and the dotted blue line indicates spinodal decomposition at $k^ > 0$ (microphase separation).
+Figure 3: (a) Gelation (dashed green line) and phase coexistence conditions (blue lines) for associating polymers of type A-B with $f_A=f_B=20$ stickers, $s_A=s_B=50$ spacers, $N_A=N_B=1000$ degrees of polymerization, and $\phi_A=\phi_B=0.5$.
+The solid blue line indicates spinodal decomposition at $k^=0$ (macrophase separation) and the dotted blue line indicates spinodal decomposition at $k^>0$ (microphase separation).
 The transition between macrophase and microphase separation is delineated by the dotted orange curve, which culminates at an isotropic Lifshitz point (coexistence between micro- and macrophase separation and the homogeneous one-phase) marked by an orange triangle.
-The quad-critical point (coexistence between sol, gel, microphases, and microphase-separated gel) is shown by a green square.
-Inset: zoom-in of the Lifshitz/quad critical point region.
+The gelation transition is delineated by the dashed green line passing through the quad-critical point (coexistence between sol, gel, microphases, and microphase-separated gel) as marked by a green square. (b) Schematic illustrations of the mixture in different phases.